The Encyclopedia of American Songs and Musicals

 New Orleans (LA) 1911 - New Orleans (LA)

-Born into a catholic family of Italian origin, he
+Born to a catholic family of Italian origin, he

 learns still a child to play the violin before